 The ductus arteriosus (DA) is a fetal vascular connection between the main pulmonary artery and the aorta that diverts blood away from the pulmonary bed.
 After birth, the DA undergoes active constriction and eventual closure.
 A patent ductus arteriosus (PDA) occurs when the DA fails to completely close after birth (Figure 1).
 The incidence of PDA ranges from 3 to 8 per 10,000 live births in term infants.
 Premature babies have a much higher incidence of PDA.
+Visit a child specialist hospital in Bangalore for PDA treatment.

 Symptoms due to the presence of PDA in infants and children depend on the size of ductus arteriosus.
 Small PDAs are asymptomatic whereas moderate, and large PDAs can have a failure to thrive or poor weight gain.
 They can have frequent respiratory infections sometimes requiring hospital admissions.
 There can be feeding issues and excessive sweating during feeds in infants.
 In children, poor weight gain and frequent respiratory infections are commonly seen because of PDA.
 Older children may have easy fatigue and palpitations.
 There is also a risk of infective endarteritis even with small PDAs.
 Hence closure of PDA is required.
 Depending on the size of the duct and symptoms, recommendations on the timing of PDA closure differ.
 Large PDAs may need early closure usually around 6months to 1 year of life.
 Moderate PDAs can be closed around 12 – 18 months of life and small audible PDAs around 2 years of life or even later.

 In preterm infants, medicines such as indomethacin and ibuprofen, are used as the initial interventions for PDA closure along with medications to manage heart failure.
 But if the infant remains symptomatic in spite of medical therapy and the ductus arteriosus is unresponsive to medical closure, then intervention may be required.
+Consult with the child specialist in Bangalore to know more about the treatment options.

 Device closure of PDA is a less invasive method to close the ductus without surgery.
 It can be accomplished successfully in most infants with a weight above 5 kilos.
 Even large PDAs in infants and children can be closed by this percutaneous device closure technique thereby avoiding surgical intervention.
 The choice of the occluder (coil versus the various devices) is dependent upon ductal morphology and size, and the size of the patient.
 Access is generally achieved through the femoral artery or vein.
 Children usually fully recover after the procedure and can be discharged the same day or after overnight observation.
 Although a variety of techniques have been developed, occlusion devices (picture 1) are most commonly used, which allows successful PDA occlusion with normalization of left heart chamber sizes.